 There will be two threads over the two days: techniques and performance.

-I’ll share a simple model of networks to show how you can shift the way you think about your meetings.
+I’ll share a simple model of networks to show how you can shift the way you think about meetings and workshops.
 Move away from hierarchy towards more creative, peer-to-peer engagement

 I'll share methods I've learnt and made over the years to bring that model to life, including:

 Open Space - a brilliant participatory process - and the pitfalls to avoid when hosting it